ardrapadmakumar/grievance/README.md

 1. Clone or download this repo
 2. Open `grievance.csproj` in Visual Studio 2022
 3. Update the connection string in `appsettings.json` to match your SQL Server
-4. Open Package Manager Console and run:
+4. Open Package Manager Console and run: `Update-Database`
-   Update-Database

-5. 5.
-Press F5 to run
+5. Press F5 to run

 ## Demo Credentials
 | Role | Email | Password |